TENNESSEE’s CHARTER schools STATISTICS

 According to a recent study from Stanford University's Center for Research on Education Outcomes (CREDO), students at charter schools across Tennessee receive the equivalent of over a month and a half of extra teaching in reading and math.

-A new report from the Progressive Policy Institute (PPI), released in October 2024, concludes that increased public school choice lifts school quality and that cities improve in closing the achievement gap when even a small share of their students attend public charter schools.
+A report from the Progressive Policy Institute (PPI), released in October 2024, concludes that increased public school choice lifts school quality and that cities improve in closing the achievement gap when even a small share of their students attend public charter schools.

 Tennessee public Education Statistics